 Closing Thoughts

-Recognize when someone is holding the team back, and address it - first with help, and if necessary, with a change in role or company.
+Building an engineering team is humans working together.
+Hire brilliant people.
+Build an environment where everyone can do their best work.
+Recognize when someone is holding the team back and address it - first with help and if necessary, with a change.

-The best leaders hire A’s, develop B’s into A’s when possible, and are willing to let people go with grace when it’s not working out.
+The A-players-hire-A-players saying is a reminder to hold the bar.
+It isn’t a claim that people are static labels.
+The best leaders hire A’s, develop B’s into A’s when possible and let people go with grace when it isn’t working.

 References